 We don't expect VA panels to experience permanent image retention, as the VA panel in our long-term test appears immune.

 The Sony X90J has a great response time.
 It's very similar to the Sony X900H, but the 0-20% transition is significantly better, resulting in less dark smearing behind fast-moving objects.
-It still has some overshoot in a couple of transitions that might cause some inverse ghosting in dark scenes.
+It still has some overshoot in a couple of transitions that causes some inverse ghosting in dark scenes.

-The Sony X90J uses Pulse-Width Modulation (PWM) to dim the backlight.
-It flickers at 720Hz in all Picture Modes.
+The Sony X90J uses pulse width modulation (PWM) to dim the backlight.
+It flickers at 720Hz in all Picture Modes and brightness levels.
 This flicker frequency is high enough that it shouldn't be visible to most people.
-However, enabling its Black Frame Insertion feature seems to cause the backlight to perform both a 120Hz and 720Hz flicker simultaneously.
-We're not sure whether this is intentional or a bug that may be fixed in a firmware update.

 Low frame rate content like movies stutters a bit due to the TV's fast response times.
 If it bothers you, enabling motion interpolation helps.
 Some reviewers and users have reported constant stuttering in games, but it appears that Sony has already fixed the issue in the latest firmware update.